|On this page|

 Any transformations on these nodes will be lost during the save.

-abc_collapse that evaluates to a non-zero value, the object will be skipped from the save.
+abc_collapse and its value is not zero, this node will skip that object and omit it from the archive.
 This allows fine-grained per-object control regardless of the setting of this parameter.

 Use Display SOP

 If this checkbox is turned on, the geometry in the Display SOP will be saved instead of the geometry from the Render SOP.

 When saving a complex piece of geometry, it is possible to partition the geometry into multiple shape nodes by splitting up the primitives based on a string attribute.
 There are several different ways to interpret the string values.